(New England) Contra

 (new) neighbor Swing.
 (8)

-Circle left (with ‘shadow’ and neighbor) 3 places.
-(6)
+Circle left (with ‘shadow’s and neighbor) three places.
+(8)

 The Nice Combination